Adrian Marshall - Executive Director

 Joan McGregor - Peace and Conflict Advisor

 Becky joined the RTC team in December 2006 as Programme Coordinator.
-After completing a degree in International Relations, Becky worked for voluntary and public organizations within disability support and refugee rights and is also a qualified youth worker.
-As Programme Coordinator, Becky is responsible for the development and coordination of UK and international programmes in West and East Africa, North Africa and South-East Asia.
+After completing a degree in International Relations, Becky worked for voluntary and public organisations within disability support and refugee rights and is also a qualified youth worker.
+As Programme Support Manager, Becky is responsible for the development and coordination of UK and international programmes in West and East Africa, North Africa and South-East Asia.
 She is also responsible for RTC’s marketing and communications.

 Charlie Lunn - Programme Officer

 Charlie is the Programme Officer at RTC and has a MA in International Development from the University of Bristol.
 He is responsible for providing support on all RTC projects and consultancies.
 In his role, he participates in the research and development of projects and undertakes monitoring and documentation to support overseas projects and consultancies.
 Charlie also assumes project coordination responsibilities and provides support for the consultancy team when necessary.

 Afraa Sulaiman has extensive experience in the fields of human development and social policy with particular focus on the MENA region.
 She has 9 years' experience in developing and managing social protection and peacebuilding projects.
 Afraa holds an MA in International Social Development from the University of East Anglia in the UK, a BA and Diploma in Politics and International Relations from Damascus University, and an Executive Master’s Degree in Public Administration from Institute National d’Administration/INA- Syria.
 Afraa joined RTC in 2013.
 As MENA Project Officer, she is responsible for RTC’s peacebuilding and conflict transformation projects in the MENA region.